 Prerequisites: GES 101 or GEG 101 or GES 201 and at least one 300-level GES course.
 Fundamentals of the occurrence, movement, and management of our largest resource of readily available fresh water.
 Includes groundwater protection and remediation of already contaminated supplies to increase environmental awareness.
-Offered fall only.
+Offered every year.

-Prerequisites: GES 101 or GES 201, one 300-level GES course, and college algebra.
+Prerequisites: Completion of IF Natural Science requirement, IF Mathematics/Quantitative Reasoning requirement, and upper division standing.
 GES 350 is strongly encouraged.
 Applied study of environmental contaminant migration and distribution with particular emphasis on sampling and detection methods.
 Discussion of federal and local environmental laws and regulations, classification of hazardous chemicals, and remediation approaches used by environmental professionals.
 Offered spring only.

 GES 465 TECTONICS

-Prerequisites: GES 101 or GES 201 and GES 408 (or equivalent), upper-division status.
+Prerequisites: GES 101 or GES 201 and GES 408 (or equivalent), upper-division status or instructor permission.
 Advanced principles, evidence and examples of the plate tectonics paradigm as the unifying theory of geology.
 Topics include kinematics of plates, the nature of plate boundaries and the analysis of theories involved in the current and historical design of the paradigm.
 Required term project and oral presentations.
 Offered occasionally.

 GES 488 INTERNSHIP

-Prerequisites: Senior status as department major, 2.5 GPA overall.
+Prerequisites: 2.5 GPA overall.
 Requires department application and approval.
 Practical work on an individual basis with a participating organization.